-Description-The Adafruit Push-button Power Switch is a tidy little design that lets you control a DC power source using an everyday tactile button.
+The Adafruit Push-button Power Switch is a tidy little design that lets you control a DC power source using an everyday tactile button.
 The breakout uses a latching analog circuit that is triggered by a push of the button.
 Press once to turn on, then press again to turn off.
 The circuit uses a 3A P-FET to connect and disconnect the IN pin to the OUT pin.
 Works great from 3V to 14VDC and up to 3A (although the FET gets a little toasty at continuous 3A draw) yet has only 0.5uA quiescent current draw.

 Using it is easy: connect the power source to Ground and IN, then the load from Ground to OUT.
 We include a 12mm tactile switch that works well but you can solder in your own switch as well.
 Press the button (or short the button pins) to alternate between on or off.
-A on-board red LED will light up when active so you know its working.
+An on-board red LED will light up when active so you know it's working.
 There's a fourth KILL pin, which you can use to turn off the load and/or keep it off even if the button is pressed.
 When 1 or more volts is applied it will instantly turn off the FET.
 This allows your project to turn itself off.

-Comes with a assembled & tested bread-board friendly breakout board with four mounting holes, a 12mm tactile button, and some 0.1" male header you can solder to the board to plug it into a breadboard.
+Comes assembled & tested bread-board friendly breakout board with four mounting holes, a 12mm tactile button, and some 0.1" male header you can solder to the board to plug it into a breadboard.

 The power switch is an elegant way to control power to your project, but there are some things to keep in mind: since there is a pass FET, this is only for 3-14V DC voltages.
 This is not a mechanical switch so there is no air-gap isolation.
 There is a 'body diode' in the pass FET so if the load has a voltage on it that is higher than the input voltage, current will flow back to the input.
 There is built-in debouncing but very bouncy switches can be annoying as they will turn on and off fast instead of latching.